themkat/aitales/_posts/2023-08-02-Shadows_of_Betrayal.md

 layout: post
 title:  "Shadows of Betrayal"
 author: lily
-categories: [ young adult, fantasy, tragedy ]
+categories: [ young adult, fantasy ]
 image: assets/images/2023-08-02-Shadows_of_Betrayal.png
 ---
-The Betrayal of Shadows

 The city of Eldoria was once a thriving metropolis, filled with laughter and joy.
 But now, it lay in ruins, its streets empty and its buildings crumbling.
-The people had long abandoned it, leaving behind only whispers of a dark secret that had torn the city apart.
+Most of the people had long abandoned it, leaving behind only whispers of a dark secret that had torn the city apart.

 In the heart of Eldoria, there stood a grand castle, once the symbol of power and prosperity.
 It was here that Prince Lucian, the rightful heir to the throne, resided.
 He was a young man of noble heart, beloved by his people.
 But little did he know that his closest friend, Sir Tristan, harbored a deep jealousy that would lead to the city's downfall.